 Can a high ACT score be a confirming score?

 Yes, the ACT can be used to confirm PSAT results.

 How high of an SAT score do I need for a confirming score?

 The confirming score is determined each year by NMSC and is calculated in the same way as the PSAT Selection Index.
 The confirming score is set nationally, so it does not matter what Semifinalist cutoff you met.
 The confirming SAT Selection Index (SSI) generally falls at or near the Commended cutoff.
-For the class of 2020, Compass has heard that the confirming score cutoff is 212.
+NMSC has not yet announced whether there will be any change to policy because of COVID-19.

 The easiest calculation of the SSI is from your section scores.
 Drop a zero, double your ERW, and add your Math score.
 For example, Student X might have a total score of 1450, with section scores of 720 ERW and 730 M. Student X’s SSI would be 2(72) + 73 = 217.
 It’s possible for a student with a lower total score to have a higher SSI.
 Student Y has a total score of 1430, with section scores of 750 ERW and 690 M. Student Y’s SSI would be 2(75) + 69 = 219.
 The ERW score has twice the weight because it is made up of two test scores—reading and writing.

 You cannot determine your SSI directly from your total score.
 One student scoring 1400 might have a high enough SSI, whereas another student with a 1400 might fall short.
 You must know your ERW and Math scores.